a 501(c)(3) non profit California corp, EIN #26-3124447

 Our Beginning - Pippy

 Pippy was believed to have bitten a person even though the circumstances were not clear.
 Pippy’s previous owner worked 12 hour days and did not have the time for this sweet little girl.
 Being crated for such a long period of time was detrimental to her behavior and health which her previous owner recognized and did the right thing by asking for help re-homing her.
-Pippy was rejected by a a so-called Westie rescue that suggested she be euthanized without evaluating her first.
+Pippy was rejected by an El Cajon self proclaimed rescue that suggested she be euthanized without evaluating her first.
 Thus, Westie Rescue of Orange County & Beyond was born.

 Kay made a promise to Pippy and kept that promise by finding her a wonderful new Westie home with a long-time Westie owner that gives this deserving Westie the attention and exercise that she needs.
 She continues to thrive and is living a happy and wonderful life in her new home with another Westie.
 Pippy loves and adores all people & dogs.